Written by

 The USB port transferring slowly is usual when you perform some data transfer task, for example, moving Home Folder to an external hard drive.
 You can figure out the reasons that cause the USB port to run slow in this article, meanwhile, you can try the approaches provided to fix the tough problem.

-Moreover, a versatile software iBoysoft DiskGeeker can help you achieve the clone disk goal without effort.
+Moreover, a versatile software iBoysoft DiskGeeker can help you clone the drive for complete file transfer without effort.
 If you're interested in it, try it now!

 Share this article to help more people who encounter this problem!